Check out this site. And, after clicking the button, be sure to check the tabs at the top of the page.

 No one bothered to suggest that 3 men out of a body of 100 ramming a 'law' through was improper?
 Hello?!?

 At least their plan to keep the agonies of the family going failed.
 The federal court agreed with the state courts.
-The circus ended and Terri was allowed to die quietly
+The circus ended and Terri was allowed to die quietly—at last.

 The only good thing I can find to say about Martinez is that he pulled a Palin.
 He has cut-and-run a year and a half before his term is up.